j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ![unique features pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_unique-features_cropped.png)

 A few of the most useful and powerful features are: swapping between Bitcoin (BTC) and Ether (ETH), creating and interacting with smart contracts, registering with the Ethereum Name Service (ENS), and selling registered domains.
-These types of services usually require visiting a third parties website.
+These types of services usually require visiting an external website.
 Achieving this all within a light wallet is pretty rare.

 ## MyEtherWallet User Guide